noetl/hadoop-tools/README.md

 To stop EC2 cluster

 1. Open Spot Requests on EC2 console
-2. Search Spot Requests by clusterId TAG"
+2. Search for Spot Requests by clusterId TAG"
-3. Select all requests and hit Actions -> Cancel spot request
+3. Select all items and hit Actions -> Cancel Spot Request